 Partial Hospitalization Program for Addiction & Substance Use Disorder

 PHP is intended to serve as an intensive continuation of residential rehabilitation programming.
-Pittsburgh is the only location within the White Deer Run Treatment Network where adults can enroll in PHP.
+We offer PHP services for adults at our Pittsburgh location.
 None of our programs currently provide PHP services for adolescents.

 As is the case with OP and IOP, group therapy is an essential component of the PHP experience.
 However, unlike OP and IOP, which provide individual therapy only on an as-needed basis, the PHP schedule includes two 30-minute individual therapy sessions each week.
 PHP participants may also schedule two psychiatric appointments each month if such sessions are desired and determined to be clinically appropriate.
 Family therapy sessions may be scheduled on an as-needed basis.